dimaslanjaka/static-blog-generator/src-posts/Minecraft/magical-book.md

 *   **Flame**{#flame}
     Arrows set the target on fire.
 Max rank 1.
 *   **Fortune**{#fortune}
-    Get more block drops (mutually exclusive with Silk Touch).
+    Get more block drops (can't be combined with Silk Touch).
 *   **Frost Walker**{#frost-walker}
     Turns any water beneath you into frosted ice, which explains why this can’t be used in tandem with Depth Strider.
 Max rank 2.
 *   **Impaling**
     Deal more damage to ocean mobs with the trident.
 Max rank 5.
 *   **Infinity**
-    Consume no arrows when firing your bow (mutually exclusive with mending) Max rank 3.
+    Consume no arrows when firing your bow (can't be combined with mending) Max rank 3.
 *   **Knockback**
     More knockback.
 Max rank 2.
 *   **Looting**
     Get more loot from mobs.
 Max rank 3.
 *   **Loyalty**
-    Trident returns after you throw it (mutually exclusive with Riptide).
+    Trident returns after you throw it (can't be combined with Riptide).
 At higher ranks the trident returns faster.
 Max rank 3.
 *   **Luck of the Sea**
     More luck with catching fish.
 Max rank 3.
 *   **Lure**
     Faster fishing.
 Max rank 3.
 *   **Mending**
-    Repair items using experience (mutually exclusive with Infinity).
+    Repair items using experience (can't be combined with Infinity).
 Max rank 1.
 *   **Multishot**
-    Fire three arrows at once, while only consuming one arrow (mutually exclusive with Piercing).
+    Fire three arrows at once, while only consuming one arrow (can't be combined with Piercing).
 Max rank 1.
 *   **Piercing**
-    Arrows can go through two targets (mutually exclusive with [Multishot](#multishot)).
+    Arrows can go through two targets (can't be combined with [Multishot](#multishot)).
 Max rank 4.
 *   **Power**
     Deal more damage with arrows.
 Max rank 5.
 *   **Projectile Protection**